About Our Facilities

 The campus is comprised of a variety of residential, meeting and academic facilities including both private and shared living options.

 The old fort houses classrooms and office space, while the open-air courtyards serve as gathering areas for classes and leisure activities.
-The Wendorf Information Commons is home to the Fort Burgwin Library and also contains a computer lab.
-An archaeology laboratory, studio facilities, auditorium and dining hall support the academic life of the campus.
+The Wendorf Information Commons is home to the Fort Burgwin Library and computer lab.
+An archaeology laboratory, art studio, auditorium and dining hall support the academic life of the campus.
 Also on campus are laundry facilities, basketball and tennis courts and a sand volleyball court.

 Please note that not all of our campus is wheelchair accessible, as described in the Americans With Disabilities Act of 1990.